samlynndavis/Bodiless-JS-Chris/packages/fclasses/doc/Types.md

 const D1T1 = <D1 foo="foo" bar="bar" />;
 // But the injected prop is optional. const D1T2 = <D1 bar="bar" />;
-// @ts-expect-error while the non-injected prop is still required. const D1T3 = <D1 foo="foo" />;
+// @ts-expect-error While the non-injected prop is still required. const D1T3 = <D1 foo="foo" />;
-// @ts-expect-error An undefined prop can't be supplied const D1T4 = <D1 baz="baz" />;
+// @ts-expect-error An undefined prop can't be supplied. const D1T4 = <D1 baz="baz" />;
-// @ts-expect-error and the token is constrained to a component which accepts injected props const D2 = withFoo('hello')(Base2);
+// @ts-expect-error And the token is constrained to a component which accepts
+// injected props.
+const D2 = withFoo('hello')(Base2);
 const D3 = withFoo('hello')(Base3); // ok
 const Base4: FC<FooProps> = () => null;
 const D4 = withFoo('hello')(Base4); // ok
 ```

-## Type inference for composed tokens
+## Type Inference for Composed Tokens

 ### `flowHoc`

-The Bodiless `flowHoc` composition utility will produce a token which can
+The Bodiless `flowHoc` composition utility will produce a token which can correctly infer the type
-correctly infer the type of an enhanced component based on the signature of the
-base component and the types of the composed tokens.
+of an enhanced component based on the signature of the base component and the types of the composed
+tokens.

 Given: